 Go Snowmobiling

-During winter, Washington’s mountains and high-elevation valleys transform into playgrounds for snowmobilers.
-A popular snowmobiling area just west of Lake Wenatchee State Park sees hundreds of inches of snowfall every year.
+During winter, Washington’s mountains and high-elevation valleys transform into epic terrain for snowmobilers.
+A popular snowmobiling area just west of Lake Wenatchee State Park sees hundreds of inches of snowfall each year.
 The 200 miles of trail weave through towering forests, over powdery meadows, and along windswept ridges with astounding range views.
+For beginners, head to Leavenworth, Cle Elum, the Methow Valley, or the Blue Mountains for guided rides that take the hassle out of planning a snowmobiling adventure.

 In the northwest, Mount Baker’s forested flanks and slopes are home to 168 miles of snowmobile trail within the Mount Baker-Snoqualmie National Forest, an area characterized by river draws, alpine lakes, and views of glaciated volcano peaks.